 Here’s the Marching Knights pregame schedule to make sure you don’t miss a beat:

-2 Hours Before Kickoff
+2 hours and 30 minutes Before Kickoff

 Marching Knights instrument sections warm up outside the front of the Student Union.

-1 Hour Before Kickoff
+1 hour and 30 MInutes Before Kickoff

 20 MINUTES BEFORE KICKOFF